1939 NFL Championship Game: Attendance and receipts

-The Packers moved the game from Green Bay to the larger metropolitan area of Milwaukee in hopes of increasing attendance; 32,379 paid to watch.
+The Packers moved the game from Green Bay to the larger metropolitan area of Milwaukee in hopes of increasing attendance.
+Ultimately, 32,379 paid to watch.
+At the time, this was the highest attended sporting event in the Milwaukee area.
 The gross gate receipts of $83,510.35 set a new record.

 The title game tickets went on sale at noon on Monday, six days before the game, in both Green Bay and Milwaukee and were nearly sold out in the first 24 hours.
 Face value prices ranged from $1.10 to $4.40 per seat, the equivalent of $22 to $87 in 2021.

 Team shares

 The gate was distributed as follows: